Particl-Community/academy/in-depth/indepth_mp_explained.rst

 * **Censorship-proof** — no predefined rules or policies, and no ban on items
 * **Near-zero fee** — only pay the bare minimum for the network to run by itself

-These advantages are only possible thanks to the particularly :term:`decentralized <Decentralization>` nature of the :term:`Particl Marketplace`.
+These advantages are only possible thanks to the uniquely :term:`decentralized <Decentralization>` nature of the :term:`Particl Marketplace`.

 ----